megagonlabs/ginza/README.md

 [SudachiPy LICENSE PAGE](https://github.com/WorksApplications/SudachiPy/blob/develop/LICENSE)

 ## Runtime Environment
-This project is developed with Python 3.7 and pip for it.
+This project is developed with Python>=3.6 and pip for it.

 The footprint of this project is about 250MB.
 Sudachi dictionary is 200MB.